Reliable Damping of Free Surface Waves in Numerical Simulations: Introduction

-In free surface flow simulations based on the Navier-Stokes equations, it is often required to model an infinite domain while choosing the solution domain as small as possible in order to lower the computational effort.
-In such cases, the elimination of wave reflections at the domain boundaries can be achieved by setting up a damping layer (also called sponge layer, absorbing layer, damping zone, porous media layer), which is a zone next to the boundaries, in which source terms are added to the governing equations to damp the waves travelling through the zone.
 This paper discusses momentum source terms based on linear or quadratic damping functions as defined in Sect. \ref{general}.
 The amount and character of the damping is controlled by coefficients in the damping functions and the thickness of the damping layer.
 Such approaches are widely used and already implemented in several open source as well as commercial computational fluid dynamics (CFD) solvers.
 Section \ref{general} shows how the existing implementations can be generalized.
 Two of the most widely used implementations, the ones from CD-adapco STAR-CCM+, based on Choi and Yoon (2009), and ANSYS Fluent, based on Park et al. (1999), are discussed in Sect. \ref{implem}.
 Various other implementations of linear or quadratic damping exist, see e.g. Cao et al. (1993) and Ha et al. (2011).